gitter-badger/rise-js/CONTRIBUTING.md

 ### Run RiseJS locally
 You can create virtual host that points to your project folder and will open `index.html`.
 Or you can just open `index.html` as file in your browser.

-**_Note_**: if you will get error that assets not found, check relative URLs in `tasks/local.json` and run `gulp linker-dev`.
+**_Note_**: if you will get error that assets not found, check relative URLs in `tasks/local.json` (more about it in Gulp section) and run `gulp linker-dev`.
 This task will inject assets URL into `index.html` relative to your current location.

 Project structure
 ---